JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 *Mose Giordano*

 With the upgrade to LLVM 15 we were able to [use JITLink on aarch64 CPUs on Linux](https://github.com/JuliaLang/julia/pull/49745).
-[This linker](https://llvm.org/docs/JITLink.html), which had been first introduced in [Julia v1.8 only for Apple Silicon](https://julialang.org/blog/2022/08/julia-1.8-highlights/#improved_support_for_apple_silicon) (aarch64 CPUs on macOS), resolves many frequent segmentation fault errors that affected Julia on this platform.
+[This linker](https://llvm.org/docs/JITLink.html), which had been first introduced in [Julia v1.8 only for Apple Silicon](https://julialang.org/blog/2022/08/julia-1.8-highlights/#improved_support_for_apple_silicon) (aarch64 CPUs on macOS), resolves frequent segmentation fault errors that affected Julia on this platform.
 However, due to a [bug in LLVM memory manager](https://github.com/llvm/llvm-project/issues/63236), non-trivial workloads may generate too many memory mappings (`mmap`) that can exceed the limit of allowed mappings.
 If you run into this problem, read the documentation on how to [change the `mmap` limit](https://docs.julialang.org/en/v1.10.0/devdocs/build/arm/#AArch64-(ARMv8)).

 ## Parallel native code generation for system images and package images

 *Prem Chintalapudi*

-Ahead of time compilation (AOT) was speed up by exposing parallelism during [the LLVM compilation phase](https://github.com/JuliaLang/julia/pull/47797).
+Ahead-of-time compilation (AOT) was sped up by exposing parallelism during [the LLVM compilation phase](https://github.com/JuliaLang/julia/pull/47797).
 Instead of compiling a large monolithic compilation unit, the work is now split into multiple smaller chunks.
-This multithreading speeds up compilation of system images as well as large package images, resulting in lower precompile times for these.
+This multithreading speeds up the compilation of system images as well as large package images, resulting in lower precompile times for these.

 The amount of parallelism used can be controlled by the environment variable `JULIA_IMAGE_THREADS=n`.
-Also, due to limitations of Windows-native COFF binaries, multithreading is disabled when compiling large images on Windows.
+Also, due to the limitations of Windows-native COFF binaries, multithreading is disabled when compiling large images on Windows.

 ## Avoiding races during parallel Precompilation